 Our work in death and ageing

-In 2017, after engaging with industry, clients, health professionals and members of the public, Portable started a new, self-initiated research project into death and aging.
+In 2017, after engaging with industry, clients, health professionals and members of the public, Portable started a new, self-initiated research project into death and ageing.
 Through this work, not only did we publish a report and recommendations, but we also developed a range of prototypes that we believed could help move the sector forward towards better outcomes including a prototype platform ‘Endly’ which connects people to death doulas in their area (death doulas act as companions, advocates and educators for the dying and their families).

-In 2018, we submitted our report to the Australian Royal Commission into Aged Care Quality and Safety and whilst we waited for the commissioners to draw their findings, we shared these prototypes with the sector to seek feedback and drive conversations around how technology and design could bridge the gap between citizens' real-life experiences with end of life care.
+In 2018, we submitted our report to the Australian Royal Commission into Aged Care Quality and Safety and whilst we waited for the commissioners to draw their findings, we shared these prototypes with the sector to seek feedback and drive conversations around how technology and design could bridge the gap between citizens' real-life experiences with end-of-life care.

-Leisa Leon, a project officer and occupational therapist who worked at the PHN at the time reached out to Portable to discuss partnering on building this community connector platform for end of life care services in the area based on our work exploring the future of death and ageing and prototypes we had designed which echoed this idea.
+Leisa Leon, a project officer and occupational therapist who worked at the PHN at the time reached out to Portable to discuss partnering on building this community connector platform for end-of-life care services in the area based on our work exploring the future of death and ageing and prototypes we had designed which echoed this idea.

 Through a number of conversations, it became very clear that North West Melbourne Primary Health Network was the right partner to work with to bring this vision for a digital service into the world.
 The team at the Primary Health Network were looking to introduce a new service to serve an unmet need in their catchment areas and their passion for leaning into innovation and technology meant that we were able to form a strong partnership based on a shared vision.